Pinus ayacahuite: Cultivation and uses

-It has been planted with ornamental and commercial purposes for paper industry at different latitudes and altitudes in different parts of the world:
+It has been planted with ornamental and commercial purposes for paper industry at different latitudes and elevations in different parts of the world:

 In Equatorial and tropical regions- Commercial production: On the high elevations of Kenya, Tanzania and Angola.

 In temperate subtropical regions- Commercial production: It is planted on the highlands of South Africa.
 On the highest elevations of Southern Brazil.
 Northern India.

-In temperate regions at middle and low altitudes: Argentine provinces of Salta, Tucumán and Córdoba; at 500 to 1500 m above sea level.
+In temperate regions at middle and low elevations: Argentine provinces of Salta, Tucumán and Córdoba; at 500 to 1500 m above sea level.

 At low elevations near sea level: Commercial production: Australia (Queensland and New South Wales), New Zealand.
 As ornamental: It has been successfully planted in the British Isles.
 The largest tree in Germany (height 2013: 20.5 m) is growing in the arboretum Sequoiafarm Kaldenkirchen.

 Despite its tropical origins (the natural range is entirely south of the Tropic of Cancer), it is surprisingly tolerant of cold, having survived temperatures down to nearly -30 °C in cultivation in Scotland and Pennsylvania, United States.
 It is grown as an ornamental tree in parks for its attractive foliage and very long cones, among the longest that can be grown in many temperate areas.

-The wood is valuable, used for general indoor construction work.
+The wood is valuable and is used for general indoor construction work.